Skip to main content

 Meals: B,L,D

 Today we commence the first leg of the famous “W” hike in Paine.
 Our trail offers stunning views of Lago Grey, the Towers of Paine and the Grey Glacier.
 It is immediately clear the scale of the ice and rock in this dramatic landscape.
 Towering above us are the Cuernos del Paine, or “Horns” of Paine, and Paine Grande - the highest peak in the massif.
 This morning is a 3-4 hour hike to view the awesome Grey Glacier and the Continental Icecap beyond.
 We return on the same trail to our Refugio, past mountain lakes edged with wildflowers and stunning views down to the larger lakes below.
 As a day hike it is possible to walk as far as you wish and turn around, although the trail today has fairly gentle undulations with few steep sections.
-Walk approx 6-8 hours.
-Overnight Refugio or camping.
+Overnight: Camp at Paine Grande or similar Walk approx 6-8 hours.

 Meals: B,L,D

 The hike can be relatively easy or more difficult depending on group preference.
 The easy option is to walk the direct route to Refugio Los Cuernos, which will take 4-5 hours.
 However we recommend taking a detour up French Valley, depending upon local weather conditions, to experience fantastic views of glaciers, waterfalls and be surrounded by the granite peaks of Paine.
 The valley is exciting because you hear the thundering of the river, and the creaks and groans of the French Glacier.
 The views down to the lakes and forests below are also outstanding.
 This side trip can be 4-5 hours, which means this day could be around 9-10 hours in total.
 Refugio Los Cuernos is set above the lake and has great views of the Paine Massif.
-Overnight: Refugio or camping.
+Overnight: Camp at Cuernos or Frances or similar Hiking - 4 -5 hours or up to 10 hours

 Meals: B,L,D

 Our hike today will take 5-6 hours and follows the scenic Lake Nordenskjöld.
 We trek through awe-inspiring scenery today, passing by emerald glaciated lakes with the Torres del Paine Massif in the background.
 A steep ascent takes us to the riverside Refugio for the night.
-Overnight Refugio or camping.
+Overnight: Camp at Las Torres or similar Hiking: 4 - 5 hours

 Meals: B,L,D

 Early this morning, we ascend the Rio Ascensio to the base of the iconic towers of Paine.
 When seeing the great granite pinnacles of Paine, it is worth remembering that the Andes is the youngest chain of mountains in the world.
 One can imagine the great pressures and movements of the earth that created these spectacular peaks.
 The trek will take around 8 hours, with some steep sections.
 We will return to Las Torres, effectively completing the “W” trek.
-Overnight Refugio or camping.
+Overnight: Camp at Las Torres or similar Hiking: 7 - 8 hours

 Meals: B,L,D